 On greens that have been subjected to the now traditional round of pesticides and sand and where there is almost always deep, dense, matted thatch, there is no time like the present to get started on the Performance Greens Program.

 - Making holes as often as you can to get some air into the soil using deep slit tiner like the Sisis Autoslit or an old Outfield Spiker in winter (October to late February) and a machine that can punch pencil diameter tines into 4 or 5 inches depth in spring and late summer.
 Shallow pricking of the surface with a sarrell roller through the summer months is also a good idea.

 - The use of carbohydrates and compost teas to stimulate microbial activity in the soil.
-Carbohydrates can be supplied by seaweed liquids, diluted beer slops from the bar, molasses and a whole range of carbohydrate rich turf products.
+Carbohydrates can be supplied by seaweed liquids, molasses and a whole range of carbohydrate rich turf products.
 Bring the soil back to life and you are well on your way to recovery.